DoSomething/chompy/docs/imports/README.md

 ### Mobile

-If an existing user has a null `mobile` profile field and provides a phone number via RTV form, we save it to the user's `mobile` profile field.
+If an existing user has a null `mobile` profile field and provides a phone number via RTV form, the import will save it to the user's `mobile` profile field if we cannot find an existing user for the mobile.

+If the mobile provided is already taken by another user, the import will update the SMS subscription of the user that owns the mobile number. per the SMS opt-in import value.

 **Notes**:

-- We do **not** override an existing phone number.
+- We will **not** override an existing phone number on a user if they provide a different one in the RTV form.

-- We save a user's mobile number regardless of whether they opt-in to SMS messaging from DS.
+- If provided in the RTV form, we save a user's mobile number (new or existing) regardless of whether they opt-in to SMS messaging from DS.

 ### Email Subscription